Hawxy/cdk-twingate/API.md

 - *Type:* aws-cdk-lib.aws_secretsmanager.ISecret

-Secret manager location where the tailscale auth key is stored.
+Secret manager location where the twingate auth key is stored.

 Must be in the standard key/value JSON format.